Identity Guard Review 2023: Privacy Protection That Doesn’t Sell Your Data

 Identity Guard is a solid option for identity theft protection that we would feel comfortable using ourselves.
 It touts itself as one of the best identity theft protection services, but what does that look like?
 With a plain-language privacy policy, extra features (like a password manager), and up to $1 million in identity theft insurance on all plans, this service offers a lot.

-We find that a lot of identity protection products have a high price tag without a lot of additional value, but Identity Guard might be different.
+We find that many identity protection products have a high price tag without much additional value, but Identity Guard might be different.

 In this article